anniesbooth/anniesbooth.github.io/_pages/about.md

 <center><img src="/images/hutcheson.jpg" width="400"></center>

+* New [paper](https://arxiv.org/pdf/2507.18683) on Bayesian deep Gaussian processes for cosmological matter power spectra on arXiv
 * New [paper](https://arxiv.org/pdf/2410.04496) on surrogate design for failure probability estimation on arXiv
 * New [paper](https://arxiv.org/pdf/2408.01540) on monotonic warpings for deep Gaussian processes just accepted to *Statistics and Computing*
 * New [paper](https://arxiv.org/pdf/2308.04420.pdf) on contour location with deep Gaussian processes published in the *Annals of Applied Statistics*